adaricmar/SupaPing/README.md

 Ping-spamming application for Dota 2 on Win32/Linux.
 Spam the hell out of your team when they are being idiots, and get communications-banned!

+Features:

+ * Multithreaded Pinging!
+Utilize all of your cores for maximum pinging potential!
+ * FPS-friendly!
+Uses 0% of system resources when not pinging.
+ * VAC-safe!
+ * Linux support!

 Usage
 --------